Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Measured groupoids and measure equivalence rigidity

 The following proposition explains how measured groupoids naturally arise in the study of measure equivalence between countable groups, and gives a criterion in terms of measured groupoids to check that a space is a universal $(G_1,G_2)$-factor.
+The argument relies on a construction from \cite[Section~3]{Fur-oe}.